-- i.
-Concern that new developments would detract from the rural nature of the Parish.
-Smaller, creatively designed developments, with less impact are preferred over larger sites - ii.
+- ii.
 Concern that there is a trend to smaller gardens and private areas leading to increased density of building and decreased amenity. - iii.
 Residents want to continue to live in and move around the Parish safely.

-DE1 Design
+16.2 DE1 Design

-Key Issue DE 1
+Key Issue DE1